Ōkaihau: Present

 Ōkaihau village has a butchery, cafes, a mechanics, two dairies, a Four Square and a takeaways.

 Name

-The name "Ōkaihau" is a Maori name meaning "Feast of the winds", which is relevant to the location of the area on a ridge over 200 m above sea level.
-This part of New Zealand was originally a dense wooded landscape and even today huge old trees such as puriri are found in the area of the school.
+The name "Ōkaihau" is a Māori name meaning "Feast of the winds", which is relevant to the location of the area on a ridge over 200 m above sea level.
+This part of New Zealand was originally a dense wooded landscape and even today huge old trees such as pūriri are found in the area of the school.